 India has an incredible natural allure, and travelers who escape the chaos of the city are bound to be awestruck.

 From the icy peaks of the Himalayas in the North, to the sun-kissed beaches in the South; from the dry deserts of the west to the wettest place on earth in the east, India is often rightly called the mini world.

-If you’re interested in nature, make sure you don’t miss out on a visit to Ladakh.
+If you’re interested in nature, make sure you don’t miss out on a visit to Ladakh, and there are plenty of Leh Ladakh Tour Packages available.
 Think vast stretches of sand desert leading up to perennial lakes, forests and stunning snow-covered mountains; this is the most sparsely populated region in Kashmir, often referred to as the “heaven on earth” for its unparalleled natural beauty.

 And then you’ve got the Western Ghats.
 With the world’s longest mountain range in the North and the one of the oldest in the South, this region is a heaven for mountaineers all over the planet.

 Find your own reason to visit this wonderful country and create the ideal itinerary for a journey that you will never forget.
 Any other type of travel personalities you think India suits?